srimarrivada/Redis-Commands/README.md

   unsubscribe news:sports
   ```

-  It displays multiple events such as `unsubscribe` string, respective channel name and `0`.
+  You can notice that it displayed multiple events such as `unsubscribe` string, respective channel name and `0`.

 * `PSUBSCRIBE`: It allows to subscribe to multiple channels matching the pattern specified.
-This is useful when there are dozens of channels (for example, one for ever user) and subscribe to them all with one single command.
+This is useful when there are dozens of channels (for example, one for every user) and subscribe to them all with one single command.
 Once the subscription is successful, it displays three events – the first event is the `psubscribe` string which confirms the pattern subscription, second event is the channel name with pattern, third event shows the number of clients it has subscribed so far.
   Follow the below syntax to use this command:
   ```
   PSUBSCRIBE channel